 |Subscription||Starts at $3 per month, highest tier is $10 per month||Starts at $3 per month, highest tier is $10 per month|

-The Ring Video Doorbell 2 and Ring Video Doorbell 3 are nearly indistinguishable from a design and size perspective.
-Both are rectangular and have roughly the same dimensions.
-The Ring Video Doorbell 3 comes in at 5.1 inches tall, 2.4 inches wide, and 1.1 inches in depth, while the Ring Video Doorbell 2 is 4.98 inches tall, 2.44 inches wide, and 1.10 inches thick.
+The Ring Video Doorbell Pro 2 and Ring Video Doorbell 3 are similar in design and size perspective, but there are slight variances.
+The Ring Video Doorbell 3 comes in at 5.1 inches tall, 2.4 inches wide, and 1.1 inches in depth, while the Ring Video Doorbell Pro 2 is 4.49 inches tall, 1.9 inches wide, and .87 inches thick.
 The notable blue LED light ring surrounds the doorbell button on each device.

-One of the key aesthetic differences applies to the Ring Video Doorbell 3’s redesigned faceplate.
-The new faceplate is easier to remove and now has added grips to slide it into place.
-It’s a subtle feature, but ease of use is definitely an added plus.
+One of the key aesthetic differences applies to the Ring Video Doorbell 3’s faceplate, which has added grips on each side to slide the doorbell into place.
+It’s a subtle addition, but the ease of use is definitely an added plus.

 Winner: Ring Video Doorbell 3

-Installation for the Ring Video Doorbell 3 is similar.
+For the Video Doorbell 3, you can choose to opt-out of hard-wiring altogether with the included battery pack.
 You’ll get all of the hardware to secure the mounting bracket, and setup will take about five minutes.
-You can also hardwire to an existing doorbell system or transformer for continuous charging (8-24 VAC, 40VA max, 50/60Hz).
+If you’d rather wire directly, you can use an existing doorbell system or transformer for continuous charging (8-24 VAC, 40VA max, 50/60Hz).
 Two enhancements were made to the Ring Video Doorbell 3 related to installation.
 The first is an easy-to-remove faceplate.
 Basically, indentation marks were placed on the sides of the faceplate to make it easier to slide on and off.
 An automatic chime connection was also added, which takes a lot of the legwork out of setting up your Wi-Fi on the device.

 Winner: Ring Video Doorbell 3